lisaqyli/Personal-Blog/about.md

 - Grew up in [Hangzhou, China](https://en.wikipedia.org/wiki/Hangzhou), spent most of my life in Hangzhou and San Francisco Bay Area.
 - Live in San Francisco, CA and travel often.
-- I am a 👩‍💻 software engineer in training, studied computer science at Berkeley but I enjoy wear different hats!
+- I am a 👩‍💻 software engineer in training, studied computer science at Berkeley but I enjoy wearing different hats!
 - Currently building [Blockcast](https://blockcast.network/), at a fascinating intersection of physical infrastructure and crypto (Best job I've had so far)
 - ENTP / INTP, Enneagram Type 7
-- My personal values include: adventure, kindness, growth, empowerment, open-mindedness and connection
+- My personal values include: adventure, kindness, growth, empowerment, openness and connection

 Plz do reach out if you think we would vibe or if I can be helpful in any ways.
 I can easily be motivated by a 🎾 game, food adventure, a walk, good ☕ or 🍵.